junxit/us-congress-bills-110/metadata.md

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2008-04-01 — [House 110-2-150](votes/house-110-2-0150.md) — On Motion to Suspend the Rules and Agree — **Passed** (416–0)

 ## Actions

 - 2008-03-05 — Introduced in House
 - 2008-03-05 — Introduced in House
 - 2008-03-05 — Referred to the House Committee on Oversight and Government Reform.
+- 2008-03-13 — Committee Consideration and Mark-up Session Held.
+- 2008-03-13 — Ordered to be Reported by Voice Vote.
+- 2008-04-01 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-04-01 — Considered as unfinished business. (consideration: CR H1865)
+- 2008-04-01 — Considered under suspension of the rules. (consideration: CR H1844-1847)
+- 2008-04-01 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+310.
+- 2008-04-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-04-01 — Mr. Davis (IL) moved to suspend the rules and agree to the resolution.
+- 2008-04-01 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 150). (text: CR H1844-1845)
+- 2008-04-01 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 150).(text: CR H1844-1845)